SEC: Goldman cannot ignore proposal to split chairman, CEO roles

-NEW YORK, March 8 Goldman Sachs Group Inc lost its battle to ignore an investor proposal to strip Chief Executive Lloyd Blankfein of his chairman role, according to correspondence posted on the U.S. Securities and Exchange Commission's website on Friday.
+NEW YORK Goldman Sachs Group Inc (GS.N) lost its battle to ignore an investor proposal to strip Chief Executive Lloyd Blankfein of his chairman role, according to correspondence posted on the U.S. Securities and Exchange Commission's website on Friday.

 SEC staff sent a letter to Goldman internal counsel Beverly O'Toole this week, saying the agency is "unable to concur" with Goldman's view that the shareholder proposal does not warrant a vote.